LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 10. Take a few minutes reviewing the NDR in its entirety before proceeding to the next task.

 ### Task 2 - Analyze a Message Trace

+In this task, you will use the default global admin to sign in to the Exchange Admin Center (EAC) and initiate your first troubleshooting task of a performing a message trace and analyzing the results.
+Performing messages traces is a crucial task performed by Exchange Administrators to ensure mail flow is operational.

 1. You should still be logged into **LON-CL1** from the prior task with Outlook Web Mail still open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.